Preston E. Peden: Career

-Peden was elected as a Democrat to the 80th Congress (January 3, 1947 – January 3, 1949), and was an unsuccessful candidate for renomination in 1948.
+Peden was elected as a Democrat to the 80th Congress (January 3, 1947 – January 3, 1949),.
+He took the primary from the incumbent and lost renomination to him in 1948.
+It was only then that he made public his marriage to a German.
 He served as staff member of the Public Lands Committee of the United States House of Representatives in May 1949.
 He was appointed Alaskan regional counsel, Bureau of Land Management, Department of the Interior, in 1950 and Counsel to House Committee on Interior and Insular Affairs 1950-1952.
 He served as director of governmental affairs of the Chicago Association of Commerce and Industry from 1954 to 1980, while a resident of La Grange, Illinois.

 Death

 Peden moved to Walnut Creek, California, and lived there until his death on June 27, 1985, (age 70 years, 364 days).
 His burial location is unknown.